hashbrowncipher/Priam/docs/backups.md

 6. **_priam.backup.threads_**: The number of backup threads to be used to upload files to S3.
 Default: ```2```
 7. **_priam.upload.timeout_**: Uploads are scheduled in `priam.backup.queue.size`.
 If queue is full then we wait for this time for the queue to have an entry available for queueing the current task.
 Default: 2 minutes.

-# Snapshot or complete backup
+# Snapshot backups

-Priam leverages Cassandra's snapshot feature to have an eventually consistent backup.
-Cassandra's snapshot feature flushes data to disk and hard links all SSTable files into a snapshot directory.
-These files are then picked up by Priam and uploaded to S3.
-Although snapshotting across the cluster is not guaranteed to produce a consistent backup of the cluster, consistency is resumed upon restore by Cassandra and running repairs.
+Priam uses Cassandra's snapshot feature to produce a backup which is consistent to a single point in time as seen by each Cassandra node.
+Cassandra snapshots flush in-memory data to disk and produce a directory representing the dataset as it existed when the snapshot was taken.
+Priam then picks up these files and uploads them to S3.

+Because Cassandra is a multi-primary datastore, all Cassandra backup solutions will be affected by differences in the dataset that existed at each node when a backup was taken.
+When the dataset is restored, a Cassandra repair is necessary iron out the small differences between backed-up Cassandra replicas.

 Priam uses Quartz to schedule all tasks.
 Snapshot backups are run as a recurring task.
-They can also be triggered via REST API (refer API section), which is useful during upgrades or maintenance operations.
-Snapshots are run on a CRON for the entire cluster, at a specific time, ideally during non-peak hours.
-Priam's _backup.hour_ or _backup.cron_ property allows you to set daily snapshot time (refer properties).
-The snapshot backup orchestrates invoking of Cassandra **_snapshot_** JMX command, uploading files to S3 and cleaning up the directory.
+They can also be triggered via REST API (refer to the API section, below), which can be useful for upgrades or maintenance operations.
+Snapshots are run near-simultaneously across a cluster based on Quartz cron triggers, ideally configured to run during non-peak hours.
+Priam's _backup.hour_ or _backup.cron_ property allows the operator to set daily snapshot time (see [Configuration.md]).

+Priam is responsible for every step of the backup lifecycle, including creation of the Cassandra backup, upload to S3, and clean-up of the snapshot directory.

 ## meta.json

 All SSTable files are uploaded individually to S3 with built-in retries on failure.
-Upon completion, the meta file (_meta.json_) is uploaded which contains a reference to all files that belong to the snapshot.
-This is then used for validation during restore.
+Upon completion, the meta file (_meta.json_) is uploaded, containing a reference to all files which belong to the snapshot.
+This file is used for validation during restore.

 ## Backup Status Management

-Priam by default stores the status of all the snapshot.
-This is useful to determine if the snapshot at a given Instant was successful.
+By default, Priam stores the status of all the snapshots it has taken.
+This can be used to determine whether a given snapshot succeeded.
 It has support to store status of multiple snapshots for a given date.

 The default binding is to store these details to a local file configured via